ading2210/shimboot/README.md

 ### Build Instructions:
 1. Find the board name of your Chromebook.
 You can search for the model name on [chrome100.dev](https://chrome100.dev/).
-1. Clone this repository and cd into it.
+2. Clone this repository and cd into it.
-2. Run `sudo ./build_complete.sh <board_name>` to download the required data and build the disk image.
-If you have an ARM-based Chromebook, pass `arch=arm64` in as an option.
+3. Run `sudo ./build_complete.sh <board_name>` to download the required data and build the disk image.

+Note: If you are building for an ARM Chromebook, you need the `qemu-user-static` and `binfmt-support` packages.

-Alternatively, you can run each of the steps manually:
+#### Alternatively, you can run each of the steps manually:
 1. Grab a Chrome OS RMA Shim from somewhere.
 Most of them have already been leaked and aren't too difficult to find.
 2. Download a Chrome OS [recovery image](https://chromiumdash.appspot.com/serving-builds?deviceCategory=ChromeOS) for your board.
 3. Unzip the shim and the recovery image if you have not done so already.